ejans/odoo_new_api_guideline/source/decorator.rst

 @api.constrains
 ---------------

-This decorator will ensure that decorated function will be called on create, write, unlink operation.
+This decorator will ensure that decorated function will be called on create, write and unlink operations.
 If a constraint is met the function should raise a `openerp.exceptions.Warning` with appropriate message.

 @api.depends